petertseng/adventofcode-rb-2022/README.md

 Interesting approaches:

 * Day 06 (Tuning Trouble): You know, it's too bad.
 I came up with a nice O(n) algorithm (rather than O(mn)) since this is similar to some commonly-seen questions, but you can barely tell the difference with m = 14.
+* Day 08 (Treetop Tree House): You can figure out all viewing distances to the left by scanning left-to-right across the trees.
+  You can then repeat this for each of the four directions.

 # Takeaways